 Scalamobil Portable Stair Climber

 Climb stairs in your own wheelchair!
-A perfect solution for children and adults, Scalamobil is a battery-operated portable stair climber that attaches to most manual wheelchairs.
-This innovative device can ascend or descend almost any type of stair from spiral staircases to wood or stone step surfaces without wear and tear.
+A perfect solution for children and adults, Scalamobil is a battery-operated portable stair climber that attaches to most manual wheelchair models.
+This innovative device can ascend or descend on stairs of all shapes, sizes, and surfaces.

-EHLS / Lifeway Mobility Chicagoland is a proud distributor of the Scalamobil and would love to see how it can work for you!
-To learn more, please fill out the form on this page to schedule a FREE in-home assessment.
+Lifeway Mobility is a proud distributor of the Scalamobil and would love to see how it can work for you!
+You can also watch the video below to get a brief explains of how it operates..